evilmav/gruseloskop/README.md

 ### On Windows :scream:

-Unless you have python installed, you can grab a latest stand-alone binary package, named something like `gruseloskop-x.x.x-win64.7z`, under [releases][releases].
-It is ridiculously big, containing a large part of the Python distribution, but it does not require any setup.
+Unless you have python installed, you can grab a latest stand-alone binary package, named something like `gruseloskop-x.x.x-amd64.7z`, under [releases][releases].
+It contains an *.msi* installer and the compatible Arduino project.
+After running the install, you can run Gruseloskop using the Desktop or Start-Menu shortcut.

+Do not be too surprised about the big size of the installer: it contains a large part of a Python/Qt distribution to make your life easier.

 ### Firmware

 Connect you Arduino Uno and use the IDE to compile and install the [firmware][firmware].
+When using windows package, the right firmware is included with the downloaded archive.
 `TimerOne` library must be installed for this to compile, which can be done in the IDE using *Sketch->Include Library->Manage Libraries...* menu.